Yatala Labour Prison: Geography and naming

 Yatala prison, originally called "The Stockade" or "The Stockade of Dry Creek" when established in 1854, was named after the cadastral Hundred of Yatala.
 The word is presumed to refer to the flooded state of the plain either side of Dry Creek after heavy rain, the Kaurna name referring to water or inundation.
 The prison was renamed Yatala Labour Prison sometime before 1860.
-It is known as a labour prison by virtue of its vast industries complex and the use of convict labour in construction.
+It is known as a labour prison by virtue of its vast industries complex and the use of prisoner labour in construction.

 It is sited in Adelaide's northern suburb of Northfield, 10 km north of Adelaide's central business district and between Grand Junction Road and Dry Creek.
 The prison sits on an escarpment of the Para Fault Block overlooking the Adelaide plains.
 Dry Creek, a watercourse usually dry in summer, flows through a deep gully immediately north of the prison boundary.
 It features outcrops of exposed pre-Cambrian rocks that were once extensively quarried as part of prison activity.

 History

 For the first five years of South Australian settlement there was no permanent prison.
 Prisoners were kept locked in irons on board until its sailing in 1837, and in temporary jails subsequently.
 1841 saw the first permanent prison built in Adelaide, with the Adelaide Gaol on the banks of the River Torrens, the building of which severely strained the new colony's finances.

-In the 19th century, incarceration in South Australia was seen as a punitive more than preventative measure.
+In the nineteenth century, incarceration in South Australia was seen as a punitive more than preventative measure.
 The labour of prisoners was used for public works and hard labour seen as an integral part of imprisonment.
 In this light, Charles Simeon Hare (member of the legislative council) wrote an 1853 letter to the Adelaide Observer, advocating prisoners be usefully employed, and further that a 160 acre reserve beside Dry Creek could be used for this purpose.
 The reserve had an abundant supply of stone that prisoners could convert into building and road material.
 September that year saw Hare move, in the council, that £5,000 be set aside to enable a prison be constructed next to a quarry, whether at Dry Creek or elsewhere.
 This would enable the labour of the prisoners to remunerate the country.
 Hare later became superintendent of the prison and maintained a colourful register describing prisoners.